nansencenter/WIM2d/README.md

 =====

 2d waves-in-ice module
-Stand-alone version for use on a single computer.
+Stand-alone version(s) for use on a single computer.
+NB!
+All versions still being tested

 Versions:
 - 1. matlab